adiozdaniel/realtime-forum/backend/README.md

 ## Troubleshooting

 If you experience any issues while using the application, try the following

 - Refresh your page.
+This issue has been reported on comments and our team are working round the clock to resolve it.
 - If that doesn't work, clear your browser cache and try refreshing the page.
 - If the issue persists, [report it](mailto:josephineopondo05@gmail.com)

 ## Authors